MatanShamir1/Grlib/README.md

 download-gr-libs-dataset
 ```

-You can also specify a custom extraction directory:
+You can also specify a custom extraction directory,:

 ```sh
 download-gr-libs-dataset --extract_to /path/to/target/dir